florian-busch/twitter-api/README.md

 Rebuilding twitter api.
 Starting with core functionality.
-Comfort functions maybe will be added later
+Comfort functions maybe will be added later.